martinezpenya/ED-CFGS-2122/UD04/UD04_EN.md

 # Unit tests.

-Unit testing, or unit testing, is intended to test the correct operation of a code module.
+Unit testing is intended to test the correct operation of a code module.
 The aim is that each module works correctly separately.

 Later, with the integration test, the correct operation of the system can be ensured.
 A unit is the smallest part of the application that can be tested.
 In procedural programming, a unit can be a function or procedure.
 In object-oriented programming, a unit is usually a method.